telly/groundy/README.md

 Groundy library for Android
 ===========================

+`@Deprecated`

+Unfortunatenly this library is no longer maintained, we encourage you to use other widely supported solutions like [RxJava](https://github.com/ReactiveX/RxJava).

 ![Groundy](http://i.imgur.com/2xg2weE.png)

 Groundy is a fun, sexy way to do background work on your Android app; it's specially useful for